RedHatParichay/qiskit-lancasterleipzig-2023/README.md

 # Kipu Quantum

-Come and meet the founder of Kipu Quantum!
-[Kipu Quantum](https://kipu-quantum.com/) is a German quantum computing startup based in Karlsruhe and Berlin.
+Come and meet the founder of [Kipu Quantum](https://kipu-quantum.com/)!
+This is a German quantum computing startup based in Karlsruhe and Berlin.
 What makes Kipu unique is their focus on application and hardware-specific quantum algorithms that are packaged into software products.

 ![image](https://github.com/RedHatParichay/qiskit-lancasterleipzig-2023/assets/115642529/e2d230a6-eb30-41ad-8bca-a688745f0142)